Breaking Down the Facts on Grains

 So, should I eat grains?

 Whether you decide to eat grains or not will depend on your health condition and goals.
-Those with digestive conditions such as celiac disease or inflammatory bowel disease may have to avoid grains like wheat but should be okay consuming grains like corn, rice, quinoa, and gluten-free oats.
+Those with digestive conditions such as celiac disease or inflammatory bowel disease may have to avoid grains like wheat but may be okay consuming grains like corn, rice, quinoa, and gluten-free oats.